NeuroJSON/jsonlab/README.rst

        % customizing the root-name using the 1st input, and the 3rd input setting the output file savebj('rootname',a,'testdata.ubj')

+       % enabling the 'debug' flag to allow printing binary JSON in text-form, helping users to run tests or troubleshoot savebj('rootname',a, 'debug',1)

        % like savejson, savebj also allow data compression for even more compact storage savebj('zeros',zeros(100),'Compression','gzip')